Gluten Free Gifts for Foodies

 Bamboo Nested Mixing Bowls Set – compact, colorful and environmentally friendly.

 A pizzelle iron is a not very expensive appliance that makes holiday baking so much fun!
 (Check out my easy gluten free pizzelle recipe) They don’t take up much room, and in the summer when it’s not “pizzelle season,” it’s perfect for making homemade gluten free waffle cones!
-Check out my recipe here!
+Jump to my gluten free waffle cone recipe here!

 Cake Box – this wooden cake and cupcake carrier is almost as fun as it is functional.
 Totally unique – any food lover would appreciate how stylish this cake box actually is.